- For the fifth consecutive year, women have been promoted at a higher rate than men.

 Our philosophy on DEI remains the same: to build an employee base reflecting the diverse customers we serve globally.
-In 2019, we set out to increase representation of URMs and women at the manager level and above.
+In 2019, we set out to increase representation of URMs and women amongst mid level and above managers and individual contributors.
 We reached our goals and in 2020, expanded our aspirations to include senior-level individual contributors.
 We also welcomed Michael Seibel, Group Partner at Y Combinator, to our board of directors.
 We diversified our external talent pipeline at all levels, created career development programs for mid-level Dropboxers, and promoted internal talent to reach and exceed our aspirations:

 Women at manager level

 Living Our DEI Strategy Through Our Diversity Commitments

 In 2020, we made our DEI strategy a reality by focusing on our Diversity Commitments as an organization.
 Aligned to the theme, “I am committed,” we asked every Dropboxer to make these three commitments:

 - For Managers: I partner with my recruiter to create a diverse candidate pool when hiring for open roles.